Senate of Pakistan: History

 After Independence, the first Constituent Assembly of Pakistan, elected in December 1947 after partition, was assigned the task of framing the Constitution of Pakistan.
 This Assembly passed the Objectives Resolution on 12 March 1949, laying down principles which later became a substantive part of the Constitution of Pakistan.
 However, before it could accomplish the task of framing the constitution, it was dissolved in October 1954.
 Thereafter, the Governor General, convened the Second Constituent Assembly in May 1955, which framed and passed the first Constitution of Pakistan on 29 February 1956.
 That Constitution was promulgated on 23 March 1956, which provided for a parliamentary form of Government with a unicameral legislature.
 Hence, from 14 August 1947 to 1 March 1956, the Government of India Act 1935 was retained as the Constitution of Pakistan.

 On October 7, 1958, Martial Law was promulgated and the Constitution abrogated.
 The Military Government appointed a Constitution Commission in February 1960 which framed the 1962 Constitution.
 That Constitution provided for a Presidential form of Government with a unicameral legislature.
 The 1962 Constitution was abrogated on 25 March 1969.
 The Civil Government, which came to power in December 1971 pursuant to 1970 elections, gave the nation an interim Constitution in the year 1972.

 The 1970 Assembly framed the 1973 Constitution, which was unanimously passed on 12 April and promulgated on 14 August 1973.
 The 1973 Constitution provides for a parliamentary form of Government with a bicameral legislature, comprising the National Assembly and the Senate.

 The membership of the Senate, which was originally 45, was raised to 63 in 1977 and to 87 in 1985.
 The government of Gen. Pervez Musharraf raised the membership of the Senate from 87 to 100 through the Legal Framework Order (LFO), 2002, enforced on 21 August 2002 and the government of Asif Ali Zardari raised the membership of the Senate from 100 to 104 through the 18th amendment in 2011 (four minority members from four provinces).
 After the Twenty-Fifth Amendment, the number of seats in the Senate was reduced to 96, as the seats for FATA were removed after its merger with KPK.

 Purpose and role

 The main purpose for the creation of the Senate of Pakistan was to give equal representation to all the federating units since the membership of the National Assembly was based on the population of each province.
 Equal provincial membership in the Senate, thus, balances the provincial inequality in the National Assembly.

-There are one hundred senatorial seats.
-There are 18 women Senators; Pakistani constitution requires that there be at least 17 women Senators.
+There are ninety six senatorial seats including eighteen women Senators; the Constitution requires at least seventeen women Senators.
 Members of the Senate are elected according to Article 59 of the Constitution.